 There is the nuttiness of the millet, the crunchy sweet grilled corn, the blackened, slightly caramelized onions, sweet cherries and creamy, luscious Burrata.

 I could eat burrata everyday amiright?
 It’s so creamy, slightly salty, slightly sweet.
 It is everything.
-(Well, it certainly becomes everything in a Cherry Burrata Millet Grain Bowl!)

 If you can’t find burrata you could substitute the highest quality ricotta you can find.